 NOTE: Attach the fiber by gently pushing the cell to the bottom surface.
 Release the pressure before attaching the second fiber.
 Do not stretch the cell by attaching the second fiber.

-After both fibers are attached on the cell, lift the fiber, so the cell has no contact to the chamber surface anymore and is able contract without any frictions with the chamber.
+After both fibers are attached on the cell, lift the fibers, so the cell has no contact to the chamber surface anymore and is able to contract without any friction.

 Focus the sarcomeres in the data acquisition software (see Table of Materials) and set the sarcomere length tracking window (Figure 7A I (3)) between the fibers.